 To get back to the scenes leading to the ending, I must confess that I cried the whole time during the last few scenes of the drama.
 It was that sad.
-Jing Jing never knew about Yun Xiang’s disease–even through the time that he had to go into surgery.
-It was only to the very last minute that they knew Yun Xiang won’t make it that Ming Ming, Fan Yang (Huang Meng)–aka Ming Ming’s boyfriend and Yun Xiang’s step brother–and the others decided to tell Jing Jing.
-It was her last chance in seeing him.
+Jing Jing never knew about Yun Xiang’s disease–even during the time that he had to go into surgery.
+It was only to the very last minute that they knew Yun Xiang won’t make it that Ming Ming, Fan Yang (Huang Meng)–aka Ming Ming’s boyfriend and Yun Xiang’s step-brother–and the others decided to tell Jing Jing.
+It was her last chance of seeing him.
 Jing Jing received the call while she was at the radio station.
-She was beyond shocked upon hearing the news from her Voicemail, dropped her cell phone and rushed outside–though she could not see or know of which direction she should have taken.
+She was beyond shocked upon hearing the news from her voicemail, dropped her cell phone and rushed outside–though she could not see or know of which direction she should have taken.
 She only knew that she must go to Yun Xiang’s side.
 Fan Yang arrived on time and drove her to the hospital.
 As soon as she stepped out of the car, she took a tumble since she was beyond herself at that point.
 Allowing herself to be led by Fan Yang, they finally made it to the waiting area where the others were waiting for news of Yun Xiang.

 A touching scene unfolded as soon as Ming Ming rushed to Jing Jing’s side, trying to calm her down.
 Jing Jing lashed out and asked why the others did not tell her until Yun Xiang was almost dead.
 She was furious, hating the others for not telling her earlier.
 However, she did not mean that but it was because she wished she knew before.
 Being the one in the dark (no pun intended) was not a good feeling.
 I think that part was one of Ruby’s most emotional scenes in portraying Jing Jing and this role had allowed her to act out various emotions, showing her capabilities and proving to others that she was not just a pretty face who was trying too hard to be cute.